NN-7/ISKL-V/README.md

   - Completely delete all files and partitions TODO
     - Modifies windows registries to make your computer boot only to recovery environment TODO
     - Modifies windows recovery environment to delete and overwrite your drives, making your files unusable.
 Boots to recovery when it is discovered. **ALMOST FINISHED**
+    - Display a windows loading screen while wiping files in windows RE to make victim think windows is being loaded.
+TODO
   - Methods to check a variety of ways the victim may be messing with the virus. ✔
     - An attempt to close one of the scripts is made ✔
     - An attempt to view/edit one of the scripts is made ✔